 After a successful installation, we will need to enable remote access.
 Logically, all we need to do is open a port on the Ubuntu server firewall for the MySQL server to communicate.
 By default, MySQL service runs on port 3306.
 Run the commands below.

-sudo ufw enable sudo ufw allow mysql
+sudo ufw allow mysql

 To enhance the reliability and accessibility of our MySQL databases, we can configure MySQL-server service to start running on boot.
 To do so, execute the command below.